Atlantic blue marlin: Taxonomy and naming

 The blue marlin is placed in the genus Makaira.
 This name is derived from the Greek word machaira, meaning "a short sword or bent dagger", and the Latin machaera, "sword".

 The specific epithet nigricans is Latin for "becoming black".

-The blue marlin is part of the billfish family Istiophoridae and is in the perch-like order Perciformes.
+The blue marlin is part of the billfish family Istiophoridae which is in the jack order Carangiformes.
 In addition, it is in the suborder Xiphioidei and is a member of the subclass Neopterygii, which means "new wings".
 It is also in the class of Actinopterygii, which includes ray-finned fishes and spiny-rayed fishes, and the superclass Osteichthyes, which includes all of the bony fishes.

 The classification of the Atlantic blue marlin (M. nigricans) and the Indo-Pacific blue marlin (M. mazara) as separate species is under debate.
 Genetic data suggest, although the two groups are isolated from each other, they are both the same species, with the only genetic exchange occurring when Indo-Pacific blue marlin migrate to and contribute genes to the Atlantic population.
 A separate study by V. P. Buonaccorsi, J. R. Mcdowell, and Graves indicated that both Indo-Pacific and Atlantic show "striking phylogeographic partitioning" of mitochondrial and microsatellite loci.